Issa Rae: Early life

 Jo-Issa Rae Diop was born in Los Angeles, California.
 Her father, Abdoulaye Diop, is a pediatrician and neonatologist from Senegal, and her mother, Delyna Marie Diop (née Hayward), is a teacher from Louisiana.
 Her parents met in France, when they were both in school.
 She has four siblings.
 Her father has a medical practice in Inglewood, California.

-The family lived in Dakar, Senegal, for a short period during her childhood.
+The family lived in Dakar, Senegal, during some of her childhood.
 She was raised mostly in Potomac, Maryland, where she grew up with "things that aren't considered 'black,' like the swim team and street hockey and Passover dinners with Jewish best friends."
+Rae was raised Catholic, her mother's faith.

 When Rae was in sixth grade, her family moved to the affluent View Park-Windsor Hills neighborhood of Los Angeles, where she attended a predominantly black middle school.
 Rae graduated from King Drew Magnet High School of Medicine and Science, where she started acting.
 Her parents divorced when she was in high school.
 Rae is fluent in French.

 In 2007, Rae graduated from Stanford University with a Bachelor of Arts in African and African-American Studies.
 As a college student, she made music videos, wrote and directed plays, and created a mock reality series called Dorm Diaries for fun.
 At Stanford, Rae met Tracy Oliver, who helped produce Awkward Black Girl and starred on the show as Nina.

 After college, Rae received a theater fellowship at The Public Theater in New York City.
 Oliver and Rae started taking classes together at the New York Film Academy.
-Rae worked odd jobs and at one point was struggling to decide between business school and law school, but eventually abandoned both ideas when Awkward Black Girl started taking off in 2011.
+Rae worked odd jobs and at one point was struggling to decide between business school and law school, but abandoned both prospects when Awkward Black Girl gained wider popularity in 2011.